tbd99/tbd99/README.md

 # tbd99
 # Hello, I'm Tiger 👋

-## Data Analyst pursuing the Microsoft PL-300: Microsoft Power BI Data Analyst qualification
+## Data analyst pursuing the Microsoft PL-300: Microsoft Power BI Data Analyst qualification

 Welcome to my GitHub page!
 I am a data analyst and chemistry master's graduate with a diverse skill set, having also completed the AiCore Immersive Programme for Data Analysis.